 2.3 Ownership of the Land

 The subject land is owned by the Crown and is managed by Council as Crown Land Manager under the CLM Act.
-A Title Search revealed the following:
+No other restrictions, covenants or other management conditions have been identified on any of the land titles.